William Murphy (tennis): Coach

 Murphy was the tennis coach at the University of Michigan for 21 years from 1948–1969.
 His Michigan tennis teams won 11 Big Ten Conference Championships and the NCAA Team Championship in 1957.
 His career coaching record at Michigan was 198–45–0, an .821 winning percentage.
-In 1953, he recruited three outstanding junior players: Mark Jaffe, Barry MacKay and Dick Potter.
+In 1953, he recruited three outstanding junior players: Mark Jaffe, Barry MacKay (tennis) and Dick Potter.
 They formed the core of his teams for three years.
 MacKay and Potter broke the Big Ten record held by Bill and Chet for most Big Ten Conference Doubles Championships with three.
 MacKay and Potter won the Big Ten Conference Doubles Championships in 1955, 1956, and 1957.

 In 1970, Bill was hired by Dave Strack, Athletic Director at University of Arizona and former basketball coach at Michigan, as the tennis coach.
 He retired there in 1981, and lived in Tucson until his death in 2005 at age 87.